Vickysug/spotted-app/README.md

 * The supports reverse GeoCoding with Open Street Map API.
 It gets the user's current coordinates and resolves it to an address.
 * The app supports Quill.js text editor
 * The app uses Modal and Dropdown objects from Flowbite library to control modals and user dropdown menu programmatically
 * The app has internal APIs/Methods to work with localStorage, implement authentication, and manage global variables.
+It borrows the naming convention from Spring Framework.
   * **[Persistence Context](assets/js/persistence-context.js)**:
     * This API uses Map as data structure
     * This API allows persisting data to and retrieving from localStorage.